Dictation machine: History

 Thomas A. Edison had invented the phonograph in 1877, but the fame bestowed on him for this invention — sometimes called his most original — was not due to its efficiency.
 Recording with his tinfoil phonograph was too difficult to be practical, as the tinfoil tore easily, even when the stylus was properly adjusted.

-Although Edison had hit upon the secret of sound recording, immediately after his discovery he did not improve it, allegedly because of an agreement to spend the next five years developing the New York City electric light and power systems.
+Edison had hit upon the secret of sound recording, an immense breakthrough, But he did not improve on his original technology, which was too difficult to use for commercial success.
+The difficulty in using it was the removable film of tinfoil which was the actual recording medium, and which was prone to damage during installation or removal.
+It is said Edison laid aside work on the phonograph, because of an agreement to spend the next five years developing the New York City electric light and power systems.